cynsdaemon/badlasagna.com/README.md

 ## Bad Lasagna Comic

 This is the repo for **Bad Lasagna**, cozy‑weird comic about cosmic bureaucracy, emotional labor, and the daemons who run it.
-Toss a coin to the fuel cosmic paperwork.

 New episodes are served fresh every Friday.
 This project is live at [badlasagna.com](https://badlasagna.com).